 Let me guess: you’re already tempted to start a freelancing business.
 You’ve been considering it for a while.
 But you just need a little push to get you going.

 Luckily, I read a book on my month-long tour around Thailand that gave me the confidence to change my situation.
-On a sweaty bus ride from Donsak Pier to Krabi, it all suddenly clicked.
+On a sweaty bus ride from Donsak Pier to Krabi, things just suddenly clicked.
 I loved writing on my blog, so why not build a career writing online for other companies?

-Then I started researching freelance writing for a living and the rest, as they say, is history.
+I then started researching freelance writing and the rest, as they say, is history.

-Sure, it has its ups and downs – just like any other job.
+Sure, being a small business owner has its ups and downs – just like any other job.

 But do you know what?
-I wouldn’t want to be doing anything else.
+I wouldn’t want to be doing anything else for a living.
 And I’ll tell you 7 reasons why.

 1. You Can Be Your Own Boss

-Why you should start a freelancing business 101: you can be your own boss.
+Why you should start a freelancing business 101: you get to be your own boss.

 Gone are the days where you have to run everything by your superior.
 YOU are the superior and what you say, goes.